spear-sim/spear/README.md

   - MAC: Download the [pre-build binaries](https://releases.llvm.org/download.html) (LLVM 10.0.0) and add the bin folder to your PATH.
   - Linux: `sudo apt-get install clang-format-10`

+- You can test if the correct version is installed with: `clang-format --version`

 ### Python

 - We use `black` for python formatting.
 You can install it with `pip install black`.
 (It is already contained in the python [requirements file](requirements.txt).)